-Though the Pilot Sport A/S 3 is not a budget-friendly tire, you can experience premium-level performance.
-Like most Michelin product lines, A/S 3 simply carries out the ultrahigh performance in every category.
+Though the Pilot Sport A/S 3+ is not a budget-friendly tire, you can experience premium-level performance.
+Like most Michelin product lines, A/S 3 plus simply carries out the ultrahigh performance in every category.

 According to the French tire manufacturer, this model is available in every popular size, around 16 inches to 22 inches in diameter.
 Michelin also provides an excellent alternative to most automobiles by covering those dimensions if you’d like to put a larger wheel on them and a couple of low-side wall tires.

-Michelin Pilot Sport AS3 Review: Tire Drive Test
+Michelin Pilot Sport A/S 3 Plus Test Drive

 Below are our thorough reviews after traveling around the countryside with Michelin Pilot Sport A/S 3.

 First of all, the countryside’s freeway has lots of filled potholes, cracks, and expansion joints.
 We could feel the impulses through the steering wheel and the floor under our seat in the cabin in general.
 Our immediate impression was that the tire was so quiet and might have a slightly softer sidewall as well.

 We ran SPL measurements of the cabin test when driving and recorded a 72.75 dBA on average and 80 dBA at the peak.
 These figures showed that Michelin had done a great job creating the quieter tire.

 We also tested the handling and grip on the S series road; A/S 3+ hugged the road nicely.
 And for the all-season tire, this tire model surely knew how to grip well.